CareDailyAI/docs/platform_apis/websockets.md

 The client can subscribe to events and data changes (create, update, delete) happening on the server.

 The client can have only one subscription with similar parameters.
-A new subscription request can logically absorb the previously created subscriptions if it subscribes to a wider range of data of the same kind.
+A new subscription request can logically absorb the previously created subscriptions, if it subscribes to a wider range of data of the same kind.
 In this case, the old subscription will be replaced.

 To subscribe to a data model, the client sends a request with the goal "subscribe" and the subscription options.
 After approval, the server starts sending messages to the client containing data objects matching the subscription options.
 Both the `type` and `operation` are sent to the client in the data object when an event occurs.

 See the 'Types' and 'Operations' tables at the top of this document for more information about specific values.